7ombie/jsii/docs/untitled.md

 permits).

-JSII also supports unless-branches and until-loops (the inverse of if-blocks and while-loops, respectively), though unless-blocks do not support else-clauses.
+JSII also supports unless-branches and until-loops (the inverse of if-blocks and while-loops, respectively), though unless-blocks do not (and will never) support else-clauses:

+    until game.over { animate() }

+		unless result.error return

+Note: Only use `unless` or `until` if you would otherwise need to negate the entire predicate.

+Note: The logical operators use words (`not`, `and` and `or`), while the bitwise operators have been redesigned.
+They now use different spellings for the operators (for example, the prefix operators `!` and `?` are used for bitwise-not and count-leading-zeros).
+Bitwise operations also infer unsigned semantics (twiddling bits in twos-compliment is just confusing).

 ## The `of` Operator

 JSII has an `of` operator with the following grammar:

     <identifier> of <expression>

-This applies a simple (always inlined) *language function*, identified by the lefthand identifier to the expression on the right (as in *f of x*).
-This can be used to transform values at runtime.
+This applies a simple (always inlined) *functional operator* (defined by JSII, and specified by the identifier) to the expression on the right (as in *f of x*).
+This is used to sugar common operations on single expressions.
 For example:

     keys of object          -> Object.keys(object)
     descriptors of object   -> Object.getOwnPropertyDescriptors(object)

 This can be especially useful inside for-in loops.
 For example:

     for key in keys of object { console.log(key) }
     for value in values of object { console.log(value) }
     for [key, value] in entries of object { console.log(key, value) }

 The of-operator is also useful for performing membership tests on the keys or values of an object:

     key in keys of object
-	index in indices of array
+    index in keys of array
     value in values of object

-Note: The `indices` language function is just an alias for the `keys` function, and was provided to improve readability when applied to arrays.
+    value in values of array

+Note: The `in` operator is an infix operator that calls the `includes` method of the rvalue, passing the lvalue as the only argument (`x in y` translates to `y.includes(x)`).

-While it may not be obvious if you're new to JSII, the above code has some performance ramifications that are more obvious when we consider what it would compile to.
-Having seen that `a in b` compiles to `b.includes(a)`, and that `keys in o` compiles to `Object.keys(o)`, then we should expect the previous example to compile to this:
+While it may not be immediately obvious, the above code has some performance implications that are more obvious when we consider what it would compile to.
+Having seen that `a in b` compiles to `b.includes(a)`, and that `keys of o` compiles to `Object.keys(o)`, then we should expect the previous example to compile to this:

     Object.keys(object).includes(key)
     Object.keys(array).includes(index)
     Object.values(object).includes(value)
+    Object.values(array).includes(value)

-Now, it should be pretty obvious that we need to create a new array (from the keys or values of the object), just to call its `includes` method (because that's how `in` works), to get back a bool, before immediately throwing away the array we just created.
+We can now see that we need to create a new array, containing the keys or values of the operand object (or array), to call its `includes` method, before immediately throwing away the array we just created, and only keeping the boolean we needed.

-Creating an extra array is currently unavoidable for the third case (checking the values), as that's just how it's done in JavaScript, but the first two cases (checking the keys) could be replaced with a more optimal call to `Object.hasOwn`.
+Creating an extra array is currently unavoidable for the third and fourth cases (which check the values), as that's just how it's done in JavaScript, but the first two cases (checking the keys) could be replaced with a more optimal call to `Object.hasOwn`.
 Fortunately, this is the kind of thing we can reliably detect and optimize automatically:

-    key in keys of object						-> Object.hasOwn(object, key) index in indices of array					-> Object.hasOwn(array, index) value in values of object					-> Object.values(object).includes(value)
+    key in keys of object          -> Object.hasOwn(object, key) index in keys of array         -> Object.hasOwn(array, index)

 Note: Using something like `object?key` will often be a better choice still (see the section on *Dot Operators* below).